Should We Privatize Social Security? The Pros and Cons

-Opponents of privatization of Social Security argue that the country already has a privatized retirement system that citizens control—it’s the 401(k), IRA, and other tax-advantaged accounts but with Americans now shockingly behind on retirement savings, the idea of giving them more control over their retirement money may do very little at best but push them further behind at worst.
+Opponents of privatization of Social Security argue that the country already has a privatized retirement system that citizens control—it includes the 401(k), IRA, and other tax-advantaged accounts.
+But with Americans now shockingly behind on retirement savings—39% of Americans 56–61 years of age don't have any retirement savings, according to a report from the Economic Policy Institute—the idea of giving them more control over their retirement money may do very little while risking what they already have.

-Although the total investment value of 401(k)s continues to rise, the median value of an account of somebody 65 or over is about $60,000.
+Although the total investment value of 401(k)s continues to rise, the median value of an account of somebody age 65 or over is about $60,000.
 If they live another 20 years, that’s $3,000 per year before taxes.
-Add the current average social security benefit of approximately $1,360 per person, that comes out to about $20,000 per year before taxes.
-Not exactly a comfortable yearly income.
+Add the current average Social Security benefit of approximately $1,360 per person, and that comes out to about $20,000 per year before taxes.
+That's not exactly a comfortable yearly income.

-Opponents also point out that it’s not as easy as diverting funds elsewhere.
-Social Security has liabilities that the current system has to pay.
-The earnings that come in from today’s earners help to pay those liabilities.
+Opponents point out that privatization is not as easy as diverting funds elsewhere.
+Social Security has liabilities that the current system has to pay, and the earnings that come in from today’s earners help to pay those liabilities.
 Putting any portion of the trust into private accounts would almost certainly doom the system.

-Next, because the Social Security Trust invests in the federal government, the administrative costs of the fund are exceedingly low.
+Also, because the Social Security trust invests in the federal government, the administrative costs of the fund are exceedingly low.
 Recipients aren’t paying the high fees that sometimes come with private, market-based investments.
-Creating a privatized option means more costs and cost is one of the largest sources of lost performance over time.
+Creating a privatized option means more costs—and cost is one of the largest sources of lost performance over time.

-Finally, the AARP made the argument that Social Security is not an investment program and should not be treated as such.
-As an insurance program, it’s role is to generate safe and stable returns for the life of the person and potentially their families.
-It’s role is not to create outsized investment gains.
+Finally, the AARP argues that Social Security is not an investment program and should not be treated as such.
+As an insurance program, its role is to generate safe and stable returns for the life of the person and potentially their families, not to create investment gains.